6ernardo/feup-LTW-proj/README.md

 - List tickets by departments
 - Filter tickets
 - Change status of ticket
+- List all changes done to a ticket

 #### Admins
 - Add new department, statuses